gl-inet/docs4.x/docs/tutorials/connect_to_a_hotspot_with_captive_portal.md

     ![MACCLONE](https://d2jbioc4ahy17s.cloudfront.net/docs/en/4/tutorials/mac_clone/macclone4.0.jpg){width="500"}

-4. It may need to reboot the rooter to take effect.
+4. It may need to reboot the router to take effect.

 ## Solution 3：Ask the help from the hotel staff